splynx/docs/files/en/configuration/tools/activate_services/activate_services.md

 **Taking IPv4** - select which type of IPv4 assignment method to use.

-**MAC** - select whether mac address(es) should be added and from where.
+**MAC** - select which mac address(es) to apply.

-**Additional Network** - select whether IPs/networks should be added and from where.
+**Additional Network** - which network to use to assign additional IP's.

 **Login Prefix** - select the prefix to use to generate logins.

 **Login Suffix** - select the suffix to use to generate logins.

-**Service password** - select the method of adding service passwords.
+**Service password** - select the method to use to generate service passwords.

 *If Manual input is selected for any of the fields, please enter the values manually in the provided fields.*

 ## Other

-**Set customers as "Active" on Submit** - select whether or not you wish to convert the selected customers as active after submitting.
+**Set customers as "Active" on Submit** - select whether or not you wish to make the selected customers as active after submitting the mass action to their services.